-Ok, lets just say that there are a TON of changes that not only affect the way you PLAN your Disney Vacation but also the way you EXPERIENCE your vacation.
-These changes are happening from now through 2021.
+Ok, let’s just say that there are a TON of changes that not only affect the way you PLAN your Disney Vacation but also the way you EXPERIENCE your vacation.
+These changes are happening from now through September of 2021.
 So it’s something we’ll all be getting used to for the near future.

 Shorter Hours in All Four Disney Parks

 If you’re wondering if you should go to Walt Disney World during a Pandemic, the shorter hours alone should give you pause.
-With less hours to be in the parks and all the limited services below we’re thinking twice about our how we spend our Disney Budget.
-Check out the 5 day calendar for Disney park hours during your vacation.
+With fewer hours to be in the parks and all the limited services below, we’re thinking twice about how we spend our Disney Budget.
+Check out the 5-day calendar for Disney park hours during your vacation.

 Park Reservations are Required